FrancoSpeziali/security-authentication/README.md

 In the next tasks, we will create a REST API so that clients can register and login on our server.
 To do this, we must first begin with a few steps:

-1. Install the [cors](https://www.npmjs.com/package/cors) npm package

-2. Import and add `cors` to your middleware stack.
+1. Add [cors](https://www.npmjs.com/package/cors) npm package to your middleware stack.
 This will prevent the dreaded same origin policy error in your browser.

+2. Add the `express.json()` middleware to your middleware stack.
+This will properly parse any JSON sent with the client body.

 > Remember to run your middleware before any of your routes!

-3. Add the `express.json()` middleware to your middleware stack.
-This will allow any JSON sent for example, with a POST request, to be correctly read by the server.

 ### Task 4 - Creating a schema & model for the user